 AFM24 is an EGFR-binding ICE® molecule that kills EGFR-expressing tumors, and through ADCC and ADCP, holds promise to treat all patient subtypes with a more acceptable safety profile compared with current advanced treatments, while remaining immune to the challenge of resistance.2

-Expanding our pipeline are AFM28, Roivant-partnered AFM32, a Genentech-partnered ICE® molecule, and several ICE® + NK-cell combinations.
+Expanding our pipeline is the Affivant-partnered AFVT-2101 (formally AFM32), a Genentech-partnered ICE® molecule, and several ICE® + NK-cell combinations.

 Innate Cell Engagers